ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 This section contains all the WiFi-related functions.

-* `Enable WiFi` will activate the Tx module WiFi mode for updating via WiFi (if the Tx Module has WiFi Capabilities).
+* `Enable WiFi` will activate the TX module WiFi mode for updating via WiFi (if the TX Module has WiFi Capabilities).
 Visit [this page](../../software/updating/wifi-updating.md) for instructions on how the updating process works.

-* `Enable Rx WiFi` will put the bound and connected receiver into WiFi mode to facilitate updating via WiFi (if the receiver has WiFi capabilities).
+* `Enable RX WiFi` will put the bound and connected receiver into WiFi mode to facilitate updating via WiFi (if the receiver has WiFi capabilities).

-* `Enable Backpack WiFi` will put the Tx Backpack into WiFi mode (available only to TX modules with backpacks connected and updated to the new [Backpack](https://github.com/ExpressLRS/Backpack) firmwares).
+* `Enable Backpack WiFi` will put the TX Backpack into WiFi mode (available only to TX modules with backpacks connected and updated to the new [Backpack](https://github.com/ExpressLRS/Backpack) firmwares).

 * `Enable VRx WiFi` will put the VRx [Backpack](https://github.com/ExpressLRS/Backpack) that is bound and connected to the onboard TX Backpack into WiFi mode to facilitate updating via WiFi.